nr-electronics/DEC-RL02-RL01-disk-emulator/README.md

 **Done and now available**
 DE0-Nano-SoC Board Implementation based on  Altera Cyclon V FPGA with ARM Cortex-A9 CPU.
 The code has been ported successfully to the SoC/HPS environment.
+Unfortunately, the DE0 Nano SoC board is no longer available, so everything must be ported to the replacement- on the replacement board DE10-Nano.
 More details on https://github.com/pdp11gy/SoC-HPS-based-RL-disk-emulator .
 It is the ideal board because all the SIMH CPU emulators are also runable !